 Cala Gat

 Thinking of holidaying in Mallorca in July, but not sure what to expect?
 Worrying it might be too hot or crowded?
 Before you book, check out this insider’s guide for an honest review of everything from the weather to special events.
-As a full-time resident, I’m here to give you the real deal — no hype or marketing propaganda, just practical tips and honest recommendations.
-Read on and find out what to expect.
+As a full-time resident, I’m here to give you the real deal — no hype or commission to be made, just practical tips and honest recommendations.
+Read on to find out more.

 What’s the weather like in Mallorca in July?